rohan843/isc2-cc-cert-notes/README.md

 Merely ensuring proper security measures are in place is not enough for organizations to meet privacy regulations. **They are still liable for any mishandling or misuse of data.**

+#### GDPR: General Data Protection Legislation

+The EU passed this legislation in 2018, deeming privacy to be an individual human right. **GDPR applies to all organizations and individuals doing business in EU.** EU member countries and other jurisdictions such as several states in the US enact laws to enforce privacy regulations.
+For the EU countries, these laws may be more stringent than GDPR.

+Any entity anywhere must abide by the legal requirements of its jurisdiction.
+It is important to properly assess how these laws apply to our organizations.